 This is a summary overview on filling out the application for U.S. citizenship.
 More detailed instructions are available from USCIS or CitizenPath’s N-400 preparation service.
 Those with more complicated cases, criminal backgrounds or a history of other immigration violations are encouraged to consult with an immigration lawyer before attempting to file Form N-400.

 CitizenPath provides simple, affordable, step-by-step guidance through USCIS immigration applications.
 Individuals, attorneys and non-profits use the service on desktop or mobile device to prepare immigration forms accurately, avoiding costly delays.
 CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will accept the application or petition.
-We provide support for Green Card Renewal (Form I-90), the Citizenship Application (Form N-400), and several other popular forms.
+We provide support for Green Card Renewal (Form I-90), the Citizenship Application (Form N-400), and several other immigration services.